Organic Patchouli Oil

 Assists Natural Healing*

 What Is Patchouli Essential Oil?Patchouli may have an outstanding positive effect on mood and has been used as a complimentary agent for alternative mood support Western countries.
 Patchouli is known as “Guang Huo Xiang” in Chinese, popularly called "the scent of the sixties," has a musky, earthy, exotic aroma.
-Pogostemon has been used to support the common cold and as a fungal support in herbal tonics.
+Pogostemon has been to support the common cold and as a fungal support herbal medicine.
 Extensive cultivation of this plant is carried out in Malaysia, Indonesia, India, China, Brazil, and Pakistan for its essential oil commonly called patchouli oil .
 Patchouli oil in the plant is widely used in Traditional Chinese Medicine as it offers various types of health activities.
-It has also been reported it may support health especially with bacteria.
-Research showed that Pachouli may support bacterial cell walls break down, inhibit protein biosynthesis in bacteria, and hinder DNA replication in bacteria similar to conventional meds .
-Natural healing support, antioxidant health, cell growth support, calming effects and microbial support are just some of the amazing supportive benefits of this essential oil. . *
+It has also been reported it may support health especially with drug resistant bacteria.
+Research showed that Pachouli may cause bacterial cell walls break through, inhibit protein biosynthesis in bacteria, and support healthy DNA replication in bacteria similar to conventional medicine action .
+Cell calming support, antioxidant health, abnormal cell growth support, calming effects and microbial support are just some of the amazing supportive benefits of this essential oil. . *